ethlo/itu/README.md

 ## Features
 * Very easy to use.
 * Aim for 100% specification compliance.
-* No external dependencies, minimal JAR size (16.4KB).
+* No external dependencies, minimal JAR size.
 * Apache 2 licensed, can be used in any project, even commercial.
 * Handling leap-seconds (if you want to).
 * Well-[documented API](https://javadoc.io/doc/com.ethlo.time/itu/latest/com/ethlo/time/ITU.html).